Skip to contents

 target

-A data frame containing a variable called "ex", and possibly others.
+A data frame containing a variable called "ex", and possibly other varibles.
 See Details.

 standard